zorael/kameloso/README.md

 * fix ctrl+c leaving behind fifos
 * some functions don't honor settings and just print colours regardless
 * fix Twitch at least, we're simply being too reactive
-* getopt needs two passes, one prerun to pick up which config file to use

 ## Built With